qsideinstitute/federal-criminal-sentencing/master.md

 - Discuss difference between sex and gender
 - Discuss who has defined this variable and why this is problematic
 - Discuss the limitations and how this affects the analysis and inferences we can make.
-- Update sex label with more appropriate label based on Background research. -->
+- Update sex label with more appropriate label based on Background research.
+&#10;Also to add: explaining why we are going to use "ARI" rather than "other" for the race category -->

 The nine other variables in the dataset refer to information about the court cases themselves: